DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 <a name="5"></b>
 #### US Wildfire counts and sizes per year across the country and per state

 The total number and size of the US Wildfires across the country are shown in Fig. 2.
-1-1 and 2, respectively.
-HERE
+1-1 and 2.
+1-2, respectively.

 |**(1)**|**(2)** |
 | -- | --|